Chaksu Assembly constituency

-Chaksu is one of the 200 Legislative Assembly constituencies of Rajasthan state in India.
+Chaksu Assembly constituency is one of the 200 Legislative Assembly constituencies of Rajasthan state in India.
 It is in Jaipur district and is reserved for candidates belonging to the Scheduled Castes.
-It is in the Dausa (Lok Sabha constituency) and was created by Delimitation Commission in 2008.
+It is in the Dausa Lok Sabha constituency and was created by Delimitation Commission in 2008.

 Chaksu Constituency covers all voters from Chaksu Tehsil (excluding 4 Patwar circles of ILRC Kotkhawada - Mahadeopura, Rupaheri Kalan, Narpatpura and Rupaheri Khurd) and part of Phagi Tehsil (3 ILRCs - Chittora, Madhorajpura and Renwal).